Josephinepark/workshop-task-3/README.md

 [Website Link] https://josephinepark.github.io/workshop-task-3/

+- Each time the ‘Add’ button is clicked, images randomly appears on the canvas, while the previously added images are blurred, gradually forming a collage.

 ## Task
 [] collect a series of images.
 Make a p5.js sketch that generates a new collage each time the sketch is run.<br>
 [] Include manipulations of the images so that they change over time, using filters and/or other kinds of computational interventions.<br>